oluwaseunadenuga/homelab-soc-siem-microsoft-sentinel/README.md

 14. Create the DCR within sentinel, watch for extension creation
 15. Query logs within the Log analytics workspace as well as the SIEM
 16. Observe some of the VM logs:
-             SecurityEvent
+             - SecurityEvent
-             | where EventId == 4625
+             -  | where EventId == 4625
 17. Check SecurityEvent logs in the Log Analytics Workspace
 18. Import a spreadsheet (as a “Sentinel Watchlist”) which contains geographic information for each block of IP addresses.

 19. Within Sentinel, create the watchlist:
-Name/Alias: geoip
+- Name/Alias: geoip
-Source type: Local File
+- Source type: Local File
-Number of lines before row: 0
+- Number of lines before row: 0
-Search Key: network
+-Search Key: network

 20. Observe the logs now have geographic information, so you can see where the attacks are coming from

-let GeoIPDB_FULL = _GetWatchlist("geoip");
+- let GeoIPDB_FULL = _GetWatchlist("geoip");
-let WindowsEvents = SecurityEvent
+- let WindowsEvents = SecurityEvent
-    | where IpAddress == <attacker IP address>
+    -| where IpAddress == <attacker IP address>
-    | where EventID == 4625
+    -| where EventID == 4625
-    | order by TimeGenerated desc
+    - | order by TimeGenerated desc
-    | evaluate ipv4_lookup(GeoIPDB_FULL, IpAddress, network);
+    - | evaluate ipv4_lookup(GeoIPDB_FULL, IpAddress, network);
-WindowsEvents
+ - WindowsEvents

 21. Within Sentine, create a new Workbook
 22. Delete the prepopulated elements and add a “Query” element
-23. Go to the advanced editor tab, and paste the JSON Workbook (Attack map): map.json
+23. Go to the advanced editor tab, and paste the JSON
+- Workbook (Attack map):
+- map.json

 24. Observe the query
 25. Observe the map settings
 26. Observe the map